 In recent years, since multi-rotor drones are not affected by the advantages of site restrictions, hovering, and low cost, their models and numbers have increased rapidly.
 However, due to factors such as power and aerodynamic layout, multi-rotor drones have.
 It is not easy to meet increasingly stringent user needs in terms of flight time.
 Fixed-wing UAVs have long endurance and high speed, but they require a take-off runway, which significantly restricts their availability.
 Since the last century, engineers have continued to explore, seeking an integrated technology that can take off and land vertically and guarantee high speed and long endurance.
-Due to technological advancements, vertical take-off and landing fixed-wing UAVs have become a reality and have gradually emerged and have moved from military to civilian use.
+Due to technological advancements, vertical take-off and landing fixed-wing UAVs have become a reality and have gradually emerged and have moved to civilian use.
 The editor will take stock of the rookies of civilian drones at home and abroad that have a lot of thoughts.

 Chinese drone supplier JOUAV released the CW-20 UAV in 2015.
 It adopts a composite wing form and is based on a conventional fixed-wing aircraft.
 It adds a multi-axis power unit and flies in a multi-axis mode under takeoff and landing and low speed.
 The pulling force generated by multiple propellers overcomes gravity and aerodynamic resistance to pass.
 In contrast, at high speed, it flies in a fixed-wing mode through the aerodynamic lift to overcome gravity, and the propeller that pulls forward overcomes aerodynamic resistance to achieve flight.
 The composite wing solution does not require additional mechanisms and has a simple structure; there is no large-scale flight attitude change, and navigation is easy to solve.
 Therefore, the composite wing vertical takeoff and landing solution is currently the most reliable long-endurance vertical take-off and landing UAV solution with the lowest technical risk.
 CW-20 series combines the characteristics of fixed-wing UAV with extended flight time, high speed and long-distance, and the function of vertical take-off and landing of rotary-wing UAV.
 It can be used in complex terrains such as mountains, hills, jungles, ships, and other challenging to use fixed-wing UAVs.
 In areas with dense buildings, the "JOUAV’s CW-20" can operate without the need for runways and takeoff and landing airspace.